cultureandempire/cultureandempire.github.io/cande.md

 Ironically, given their reluctance to innovate and their dependence on captive markets, it was Microsoft that triggered Web 2.0.
 In 1999 they released a small toolkit called XMLHTTP that let web authors escape the click-driven box of the classic web page.
 Suddenly pages could update themselves, and started to look like real applications.
 Google flew with the idea, using it for Gmail and Maps, and "Ajax" was born.
 Flickr and YouTube, launched in 2004 and 2005, mixed the pretty new Ajax technologies with community and self-created content to create massive hits.

 The Internet has continued its explosive takeover of technical, social, economic, and political life.
 Pretty much every person on the planet is connected -- if not directly, then by immediate proxy.
 We amplify our lives through Facebook, Twitter, massive multiplayer games, email, chat, Skype.
-The only people who are not on-line fairly regularly with a diverse network of contacts are too poor, too old, too young, or (and I'm speculating here) young men who are so socially isolated as to present a "lone wolf" threat.
+The only people who are not on line fairly regularly with a diverse network of contacts are too poor, too old, too young, or (and I'm speculating here) young men who are so socially isolated as to present a "lone wolf" threat.

 Digital political activism has never been more aggressive, confident, and successful as it confronts abusive cults, authoritarian governments, and dictators, and spreads its [philosophical anarchist vision of the future](https://en.wikipedia.org/wiki/Philosophical_anarchism).
 Anonymous, the faceless un-organization that grew from image-sharing forums like 4chan.org, is [arguably](http://news.nationalpost.com/2012/05/12/insider-tells-why-anonymous-might-well-be-the-most-powerful-organization-on-earth/) one of the most powerful organizations on earth.